TylerYep/blog/_posts/2019-07-01-welcome-home.md

 # Welcome Home!

-I guess this blog is inviting you into my head, letting you see what I think about and what I find exciting about my work.
+This blog invites you into my life, allowing you see what I think about and what I find exciting about my work.
 I hope you find something that interests you or sparks something creative.

 Make yourself at home :)